 New to Cambridge?
 Check out the studying section on our Freshers website for a guide on being an under/postgraduate at Cambridge.

 - CUSU's Education Officer is always happy to help out, to try and answer your queries or to put you in touch with the right people.
 Drop by the CUSU office, ring 01223 761693 or email firstname.lastname@example.org

 - Faculty Reps and College Academic Officers are there to help you and present your concerns to the relevant people.
 Let them know when you're unhappy about something or need help.

 - Faculty Secretaries, administrators and librarians have a detailed knowledge of the faculty and will often be glad to hear your comments, ideas, or questions.

-- If you would like to speak to someone in confidence regarding an issue you may be having relating to your course, college or tutors, please get in touch with the Student Advice Service.
+- If you would like to speak to someone in confidence regarding an issue you may be having relating to your course, college or tutors, please get in touch with the Students' Unions' Advice Service.

 The academic conventions and working pace at Cambridge might be different from what you've been used to, either as an A-Level student or as an undergraduate at another university.
 Knowing how to study effectively will help you with your work throughout the year as well as preparing for exams or for writing an essay or dissertation.
 There are several resources to support you with this:

 - The Student Gateway helps students navigate Cambridge's complex institutional structure.
 If you're unsure about something, whether its exams, a disability or medical issue, or student finance.